aakifshadan/SQL/README.md

-# SQL- SEQUEL
+# SQL- Structured Query Language
-SQL Projects
+SQL is a programming language used to interact with relational database.